 In the area of pension and benefits law, Madison advises on and assists in a wide variety of matters involving pension and benefit plans.

 Madison advises clients in the area of Aboriginal Law and she has experience representing First Nation governments on labour and employment law matters, economic development and governance issues, and property security provisions under the Indian Act, including exemptions respecting seizure, garnishment and attachment.

-- Secretary, Insolvency Law Section, Manitoba Bar Association
+- Vice Chair, Insolvency Law Section, Manitoba Bar Association

 - Member, Kawaskimhon National Aboriginal Moot team